TristanCacqueray/tristancacqueray.github.io/content/blog/switching-to-ergo-keyboard.md

 I have been using this new keyboard for a week now.
 I am now adjusted to the new layout and I no longer need the printout to know where the keys are.
-However, while I am making good progress on monkeytype.com (at 40 WPM for Rust code), I still feel disoriented in the terminal or in Emacs, and I hope that it'll get better soon.
+However, while I am making good progress on monkeytype.com (at 40 WPM for Rust code), I still feel disoriented in the terminal or in Emacs.

 I barely use my pinky anymore, however I am feeling a light soreness on my other fingers.
-I hope this is just my hand adjusting and that it won't become painful.
+I hope this is just my hand adjusting and that it won't become an issue.

 ## Sat, Nov 4: Trying Colemak-DH